huang-feiyu/xv6-lab/README.md

 > you understand how they work and will expose you to some of the internals of
 > the xv6 kernel.

+## Prepare

+TODO: How a syscall runs?

+---

 Add a syscall prototype:
 1. declare in *user/user.h*
 2. add stub to *user/usys.pl* to produce actual syscall stubs